lukaszkorecki/drifter/README.md

 # Usage

 ```
+  # Parses out all lines starting with to generate docs
   🧔🏻 Drifter, a small vagrant, powered by multipass
   All commands require the name of the VM to be passed e.g.
-# drifter dev ssh
+  # drifter -n dev -c ssh
+  # drifter -n work -c tunnels
+  Version=0.0.1
   or
-# drifter provision dev ./my/vm.sh
+  # drifter -c provision -n dev -p ./my/vm.sh
+  Args:
+  -n name of the vm (one of: dev, work)
+  -c command
+  -p if command is provision, path to the bash script to run in the machine
   Commands:
     suspend) Suspend the VM.
 Unsupported right now
     stop) Stop the VM
     provision) Provision the VM with given Bash script